Michael Chen MD

 Faculty peer reviewed

 It seems that attention-grabbing headlines about swine-origin influenza A (H1N1) have finally ceased to dominate the news.
-On May 8, 2009 the New York …
+On May 8, 2009 the New …

 Seema Pursnani MD

-Because your parents have designated you as the family doctor, your Uncle Joe calls to ask you if he should take this medication called Diamox before going trekking in the Himalayas.
-You …
+Because your parents have designated you as the family doctor, your Uncle Joe calls to ask you if he should take this medication called Diamox before going trekking in the Himalayas. …

 Michael Owen MD